weekendul/doc.zk-evm/docs/contact/provide-feedback.md

 # Provide feedback

 We would love to hear your feedback after you have experimented with Linea.
-Please make a post on our community page [here](https://community.linea.build/c/feedback).
+Please make a post on our community page [here](https://community.zkevm.consensys.net/c/feedback).

 Otherwise, you can also fill out [**this form**](https://forms.gle/qR5SxqitPnQKFQmm7) to let us know about your experience.

 :::note

+Please only complete this form once you have [set up your wallet](../use-linea/set-up-your-wallet.md) and have tested the network.
 Please only complete this form once you have [set up your wallet](../use-linea/set-up-your-wallet.md) and have tested the network.

 :::